jeffreyburt/Cyloidal-Reducer/README.md

 Update 8/26/2020: After further testing I have concluded that printing the cycloid gear at 100% actually works and probably helps to reduce backlash though I still belive that the bearings contribute as well).
 A bit more testing is needed as the bearings don't totally work with the new cycloid.

+Update 8/27/2020: Yeah just print the main cycloid at 10% and make sure your bearing tolerance is correct.
+Once you have everything working, run the reducer for a while to break it in.

 Here is the link to the feature script I used:https://forum.onshape.com/discussion/7567/cycloidal-gear-generator Once everything is printed I recommend liberally greasing with vaseline/